-This document is the Health & Safety Policy of Ellisfield Memorial Hall.
+This document is the Health and Safety Policy of Ellisfield Memorial Hall.

 Our policy is to provide healthy and safe working conditions and equipment for our volunteers, committee members and hirers by ensuring equipment is maintained in a safe condition for all users and to provide training and information as necessary to volunteers and users.